global-asp/asp-source/en/0281_how-ant-saved-dove.md

 by the water.

 ##
-“Help someone.
+"Help someone.
 Help
-me please.”
+me please."

 ##
-“Quick, climb on,” said
+"Quick, climb on," said
 White Dove, holding a
 branch in his beak.

 ##

 ##
-“I cannot leave until I
+"I cannot leave until I
 say thank you to the
 dove.
 I will wait until he
-comes back to drink.”
+comes back to drink."

 ##
 One day as he waited,